Australian Cobberdog

 Australian Cobberdog personality and temperament

-The Australian Cobberdog was developed for his even temperament and kind, friendly, intuitive and empathetic nature.
-He is therefore the ideal dog both for families and those in need of a therapy or assistance dog.
+The Australian Cobberdog was developed for its even temperament and kind, friendly, intuitive and empathetic nature.
+It is therefore the ideal dog both for families and those in need of a therapy or assistance dog.

 You will struggle to find fault with the Cobberdog’s nature.
-He is sociable, trusting, enthusiastic and joyful, and is always eager to please.
-Active, with a comical goofy nature, he can be mischievous; he loves to play the clown and make people laugh.
-Friendly, loving, attentive and obviously loyal to his own family, he is entirely non-aggressive.
+They are sociable, trusting, enthusiastic and joyful, and always eager to please.
+Active, with a comical goofy nature, they can be mischievous; they love to play the clown and make people laugh.
+Friendly, loving, attentive and obviously loyal to their own family, they are entirely non-aggressive.

-He is a very intelligent dog who will meet your gaze and look deeply into your eyes, seemingly with an incredible combination of wisdom, understanding and curiosity, as if he is trying to read what you expect of him.
-His sensitivity and his ability to perceive people’s moods and to understand who needs care make him an excellent therapy and assistance dog for those who have difficulty interacting, including small children, the elderly and the physically challenged.
+Australian Cobberdogs are very intelligent dogs who will meet your gaze and look deeply into your eyes, seemingly with an incredible combination of wisdom, understanding and curiosity, as if they are trying to read what you expect of them.
+Their sensitivity and ability to perceive people’s moods and to understand who needs care make them an excellent therapy and assistance dog for those who have difficulty interacting, including small children, the elderly and the physically challenged.

-This is a very versatile breed which adapts well to any environment, whether city or country, large house or small apartment – as long as he gets enough exercise, both physical and mental.
-He has no problem spending hours alone waiting for the family to return from work or school; he never gets bored and can entertain himself by playing with a toy or stick or inventing some interesting activity to pass the time.
+This is a very versatile breed which adapts well to any environment, whether city or country, large house or small apartment – as long as they get enough exercise, both physical and mental.
+They have no problem spending hours alone waiting for the family to return from work or school; they never gets bored and can entertain themselves by playing with a toy or stick or inventing some interesting activity to pass the time.

 Australian Cobberdogs with kids and other pets